-A doctor performs a physical examination to exclude other painful rectal conditions (such as thrombosed hemorrhoids, fissures, or abscesses).
-The physical examination is often normal, although the muscle may be tender or tight.
+A doctor does a physical examination to rule out other painful rectal conditions (such as thrombosed hemorrhoids, fissures, or abscesses).
+The physical examination is often normal, but the muscle may be tender or tight.
 Occasionally, the pain is caused by low back or prostate disorders.

-The doctor explains the benign nature of the condition.
-An episode may be relieved by the passage of gas or a bowel movement, by a sitz bath, or by a mild pain reliever (such as aspirin).
-When the symptoms are more intense, people can undergo therapy with electrogalvanic stimulation, in which a high-voltage current is delivered to the muscle via a probe inserted into the anus.
-Such stimulation helps stop muscle spasms.
+The doctor explains that this condition is not life-threatening or severe.
+An episode may be relieved by the passage of gas or a bowel movement, by a sitz bath (see Treatment), or by a mild pain reliever (such as aspirin).
+When the symptoms are more intense, people can undergo physical therapy of the pelvis.
+Therapy sometimes includes mild electrical stimulation of the area using a probe inserted into the anus, which may help stop muscle spasms.

 Last full review/revision October 2014 by Parswa Ansari, MD